Apr 30, 2012

 I took a week last week “off,” and it was glorious.
 The only way I could convince myself to get back to work today was by deciding to finally write this blog post about kissing.

 Not real kissing, but fictional kissing.
-I’ve been thinking about fictional kissing for a while now because, let’s face it: I’m a young adult author, and all of my books have fictional kissing in them.1
+I’ve been thinking about fictional kissing for a while now because, let’s face it: I’m a young adult author, and all of my books have fictional kissing in them. ((Also, there is a lot of fictional kissing in my next two books.
+Much more than in my first two, so that’s another reason I’ve been thinking about fictional kissing so much.))

 Then I read a book called The Difference Between You and Me by Madeleine George and I thought, damn, that is the best example of fictional kissing I’ve ever read in a YA novel.
 And because I’m a writer, I started to poke at what exactly made that fictional kissing scene so good.
 Why did it work so well?
 That made me pull out other YA novels that I remembered also contained excellent examples of fictional kissing, in order to dissect them from a writerly perspective.
-And I discovered that there is quite a variety of fictional kissing, from which we can learn some lessons.2
+And I discovered that there is quite a variety of fictional kissing, from which we can learn some lessons. ((As always, writing “rules” are made to be broken.
+These aren’t rules; they’re observations, and there are always exceptions.))

 [SPOILER WARNING: In in this post I discuss kissing scenes in The Difference Between You and Me by Madeleine George, “Goblin Fruit” by Laini Taylor, and Clockwork Angel by Cassandra Clare.]